devSupporters/volder-doc/docs/api/basics.md

 ### `pattern: Function(input) : Boolean`

-pattern accept `Function` and the `arg1` is input with specific value you set in schema and return Boolean type `true` or `false`.
+Pattern accept `Function` and the `arg1` is input with specific value you set in schema and return Boolean type `true` or `false`.
 :::info
-you can use volder supported types in pattern config if type = `String`
+You can use volder supported types in pattern config if type = `String`

 ````js
 import { Volder, Email } from 'volder';